HDest-Community/icarus-innovations-improved/readme.md

 	- `plat`: Increased energy efficiency.
 ---

+### Desert Eagle Mk.XIX
+---
+- The loadout codes are `dgl`, `dem` for weapon and mag, respectively.
+- Loadout Configuration codes are:
+	- `trigger`: Lighter trigger.
+Reduces pre-shot recoil.
+	- `hframe`: Heavier frame.
+Gun weighs more but has less recoil.
+	- `extended`: Extended barrel.
+Higher projectile velocity but heavier gun.
+---

 ### Flamenwerfer-77
 - The loadout code is `fw7` and `gas` for the weapon and fuel tanks, respectively.
 ---